“Lights. Camera. Action!” – Re Motion Picture Capital and standing for minority shareholders to bring unfair prejudice petitions

 The main differences between the parties in the assessment of the childrens’ needs related to childcare, education and housing costs.
 After considering all of the factors under section 3 of the Act, Master Shuman ordered that the lump sum due to be paid by the estate for Mattia and Gabriele's reasonable financial provision was £386,290.60.

-This claim centered on contradictory clauses in a lifetime trust.
+This claim centred on contradictory clauses in a lifetime trust.
 Two of the early clauses in the trust gave vested interests in reversion to the settlors, and created a power of appointment exerciseable in favour of the settlors (amongst others).
 A later clause in the trust flatly contradicted the earlier provisions whereby the settlors were excluded from receiving any benefit from the trust.

 The claimants in the claim were the settlors of the trust and its trustees and they sought guidance on how (if at all) to resolve the contradiction.